-There are several appeals involving various years and taxes.
-These matters challenge the capital stock tax, corporate net income tax and gross receipts tax as applied to this taxpayer.
-There is over \$100 million in total disputed taxes, and issues raised include entitlement to the manufacturing exemption for capital stock tax purposes for the generation of electricity, non-business income treatment on gains realized from the sale of several power plants in Ohio, and where sales receipts should be sourced for corporate net income tax and gross receipts tax reporting purposes.
-These matters are being reported to be on the conservative side, as it is highly doubtful that the exposure would ever be anywhere near the disputed amount.
-The matter is in the discovery phase of litigation, though efforts continue to negotiate a settlement.
+There are several appeals involving various years and challenges to the capital stock tax, corporate net income tax and gross receipts tax.
+The taxpayer plaintiff raises various issues including whether it is entitled to the manufacturing exemption for capital stock tax purposes for the generation of electricity, whether gains realized from the sale of several power plants in Ohio are subject to corporate net income tax, where sales receipts should be sourced for corporate net income tax and gross receipts tax purposes, whether the value of mandatory redeemable stock should be included in capital stock value for capital stock tax purposes, and whether receipts from competitive transition charges are subject to gross receipts tax, franchise tax and corporate net income tax.